Members' Area

 Embroidery World Tour 2025

-For those wanting to do the Travelling Pages I have included some information about each country’s embroidery/textile traditions to give you a starting point and some inspiration.
+For those wanting to do the Travelling Pages here is some information about each country’s embroidery/textile traditions to give you a starting point and some inspiration.
 It’s not an exhaustive list!
-There’s also some other ideas included, again not an exhaustive list.

 PLEASE NOTE: